-Other than the above, the Board has met to review the strategic directions of its core businesses.
-Independent directors and non-executive director have also met separately without Management's presence to discuss matters which arose during the financial year.
+Independent directors and non-executive directors have also met separately without Management's presence to discuss matters which arose during the financial year.

 The Company has an established policy for new Board members to be briefed by the Chairman.
 Orientation is required by a new member of the Board to ensure that all incoming directors are familiar with the Group's business activities, strategic directions and policies, key business risks, corporate governance practices as well as their statutory responsibilities as a director.
 All directors have been provided with a formal letter setting out their duties and obligations with information on the role and responsibilities of non-executive directors, expected time commitment from directors and other relevant matters.